 The number of fishing boats on the river is at an all time high this season.
-Lose a health point

 OH NO. Everyone is worried the river is going to flood.
 Dredgers are removing gravel everyday and they are taking all your food and some sturgeon with it.
-Lose a health point